saucelabs/elemental-next/frontend/docs/updated-tips/8-download-a-file-revisited/csharp.md

 language: csharp
 ---

+## How to Download a File Without a Browser

 ## Intro

 In a [previous tip](/tips/2-download-a-file) we went through how to download files with Selenium by configuring the browser to download them locally and verifying their file size when done.